PC-Wipro/LBG-SingleActivity/README.md

 **UI Enhancements:** The commit includes enhancements to the user interface, improving the overall user experience.

-**SOLID Principles and Kotlin Components:** The code adheres to the SOLID principles, ensuring that the code base is structured with a focus on Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles.
-Additionally, Kotlin-specific components and functions are leveraged for efficient and expressive code.

-#### commit 4ed608578f7475396c10c9fce795da047b51e61f
-**Enhanced Flow Handling:** Improvements in flow handling make the application more responsive and efficient in handling asynchronous data changes in the data layer.

-**changes Koin UseCase module**  Koin Use Case Module Update

-In the project's evolution, there have been changes to the declaration of the Koin use case module.
-These changes enhance the way use cases are injected into the application, providing more flexibility and modularity.

-Updated Koin Module Declaration
+**Updated Koin Module Declaration**

-Previously, the Koin use case module might have been declared as follows:
+the Koin use case module might have been declared as follows:

 ```
 "single" definition, create an object that is persistent with the entire container lifetime (can't be dropped).